kcp-dev/kcp/docs/content/concepts/workspaces.md

   HomeBucket children.
 - **HomeBucket Workspace** are intermediate vertices in the hierarhcy between the HomeRoot and the user home workspaces.
-Can be a child of the root or another HomeBucket workspace.
+Can be a child of the HomeRoot or another HomeBucket workspace.
 Allowed children are home and HomeBucket workspaces.
 - **Home Workspace** is a user's home workspace.
 These hold user resources such as applications with services, secrets, configmaps,